helimania/qt5bottle/README.md

 ```

 # Second Raspberry PI boot
-The following steps can be done localy on Raspberry or over SSH
+The following steps can be done localy on Raspberry PI or over SSH

 If desired, login as root and change usernam and home path from pi
 ```ruby